Cheetah and air baloon in Serengeti National Park

 Kandoo's view

 With over 15 years of experience we have helped more than 12,000 people reach the summit of Kilimanjaro.
 With top quality equipment and the best guides on the mountain, we have a 95% success rate on every route that we operate.
-If you are looking for a specialist operator with an outstanding safety record, you are in the right place.
+As proud supporters of KPAP since 2009, you can be sure that the welfare of our local staff is a priority for us.
+As with all our adventures, when you climb Kilimanjaro with Kandoo, your trip is fully carbon offset as standard.

 On this ultimate 18 day adventure we have combined our four favourite Tanzanian experiences to create a once in a lifetime trip.
 Beginning with summitting Africa's tallest mountain, here we follow the Machame route.
 The climb begins at Machame Gate in dense rainforest.
 Traverse the southern side of the mountain to Barranco via Lava Tower, and climb the Great Barranco Wall on your way to Barafu Camp.
 After reaching the summit, you will descend by the Mweka trail, finishing at Mweka Gate.